PRP Therapy in Frisco, TX

 About PRP Therapy

 Joint pain can be caused by aging, arthritis, or injury and can affect multiple areas of the body.
-At Lewis Pain Management in Frisco, TX, Dr. Jerry Lewis and his trained team provide platelet-rich plasma (PRP) therapy to help alleviate joint pain that may be affecting your quality of life.
-Platelets are a substance found in the blood that help promote healing, such as when you get a cut, the platelets work to form blood clots to stop the bleeding.
+At Lewis Pain & Physical Medicine in Frisco, TX, Dr. Jerry Lewis and his trained team provide platelet-rich plasma (PRP) therapy to help alleviate joint pain that may be affecting your quality of life.
+Platelets are a substance found in the blood that help promote healing, such as when you get a cut.
+The platelets work to form blood clots to stop the bleeding.
 This happens because platelets are made up of proteins known as growth factors.
 These growth factors regulate cell growth and division, as well as blood vessel formation to help the body heal itself.
-PRP is made by taking our own blood and processing it to make a greater concentration of growth factors.
+PRP is made by taking your own blood and processing it to make a greater concentration of growth factors.
 When PRP is injected into joints, it can help reduce pain, improve joint function, and in some cases, help repair cartilage damage.
 To learn more about PRP therapy, contact one of our offices today.

 A good candidate for receiving PRP therapy would be any individual experiencing signs or symptoms of joint pain.
 Joint pain can cause swelling, tenderness, and stiffness in the joint.
 It can also cause the joint to lock up and lose some range of motion.
 Individuals with joint pain can often feel as though their joints are stiff or weak.
 All or some of these symptoms, along with minor or significant pain, can be cause for receiving PRP therapy.